Spanish Olympic Committee

-The Spanish Olympic Committee (Comité Olímpico Español, COE) is responsible body for Spain's participation in the Olympic Games.
+The Spanish Olympic Committee (Comité Olímpico Español, COE; IOC Code: ESP) is the responsible National Olympic Committee for Spain's participation in the Olympic Games.
 Members of the committee are 35 sports federations, which elect the Executive Council composed of the president and 23 members.

 History

 The Spanish Olympic Committee was founded on November 23, 1912, and refounded on January 11, 1924, in Barcelona.

 Presidents

 Executive committee

 The committee of the COE is represented by: